BLumia/Mutter/data/singlepage/about.md

 # About

-**Mutter** is a lightweigth scaffold for blogging and creating web pages.
+**Mutter** is a lightweight scaffold for blogging and creating web pages.
 It's free and open source, and it works on any hosts which provides a PHP enviroment[^1] like LAMP, WAMP, LNMP, etc.

 When using **Mutter**, you'll got Markdown[^2] support out-of-the-box.